mrienstra/jQuery.cSpinner/README.md

 Using the _default settings_, this script relies on the canvas element.
 See http://caniuse.com/#feat=canvas for browser support for the canvas element.

-As of v0.2.5, it is now possible to provide the path to a PNG "vertical filmstrip" of frames, which it expects to be identical to what it would've rendered using the canvas element.
-See the "PNG Fallback" section.
+As of v0.2.6, it is now possible to provide the path to a JS array of Data URIs.
+See the "Data URI Fallback" section.

 To add canvas support to IE, take a look at http://code.google.com/p/explorercanvas/ (I haven't tried this yet).